Contract to Permanent: Taking the Plunge

 Like in romance, you will eventually want to know if the relationship is going somewhere.
 Are we getting married or do I have to invest my time where there is a permanent opportunity?
 How do you ask the question without it sounding like an ultimatum?
 Schedule time and talk with your supervisor about you future.
 Be well prepared for the meeting and share examples of how you have added value during your contract assignment.
 Say that you would like to work for the organization; you are not quite getting down on bended knee, but it is your proposal for permanent work.
 Remind them of how good the last few months have been – and pop the question – “Is there an opportunity for me to join this company and if so, what do I need to do to earn the role?”
 The answer will be yes, not right now, or no.

 Your hard work and commitment have paid off and you are on your way to a permanent role with a company you like and in a place you know you can succeed.
-Start the conversation process by getting a time commitment from your boss.
+Start the conversion process by getting a time commitment from your boss.
 You don’t want this to be a five year engagement – you need to pick a date, and at the same time remain patient and respectful.
 Express your gratitude at the decision and ask when they were hoping to make the transition.

 After the “yes”, the real planning begins, so try and make it easy for your boss and everyone involved.
 With your boss’ blessing, head over to HR to see what they need to make your move official, and handle as many of the steps as you can yourself.
-The easier for everyone, the faster your official new role will fall into place.
+The easier you make it for everyone, the faster your official new role will fall into place.

 Not Right Now